 Payment at Time of Service Discount

 For those who are able to pay in full at the time of service.
-Please read the "Time of Service Rate" column in the "What is the cost for care?" question.
+Please read the "Time of Service Rate" column in the "What is the cost for care?" question above.
 Please call for more detailed pricing information.

 Special Populations Discount